Jonnycake/jonnycake.github.io/_projects/Brainycake.md

 it definitely strayed from the heart of Brainfuck, but it was fun to experiment none-the-less.

+### Transpiling

+I also experimented with the idea of a compiler that would translate the raw Brainycake code into C, then compile it using GCC.
+I didn't quite finish the implementation for some of the more advanced operators, but it works for standard Brainfuck.

 ### Final Thoughts

 There's not much more I can really say about this project - it was just a fun toy